Abdulla-Almarzooqi/highway_safety_monitoring/README.md

 ## II) Automatic Accident Report Generation System

-1. Install the Car Crash Dataset (CCD) [from this link](https://www.kaggle.com/datasets/asefjamilajwad/car-crash-dataset-ccd).
+1. Download the Car Crash Dataset (CCD) [from this link](https://www.kaggle.com/datasets/asefjamilajwad/car-crash-dataset-ccd).

 2. To run the system with both models, run the notebooks `accident-report-gpt.ipynb` and `accident-report-internvl.ipynb`,  which can be found under the folder `normal_implementation`.